At SVC, we're not big on policies, procedures, or paperwork. Still, there are a few rules of the road we'd like everyone who comes here to know about.

 Acknowledgment by Enrollee

 Washington law requires private vocational schools to inform students how to file a complaint.
 By signing this form you acknowledge this process has been explained to you.
 Below are the next steps the school must take in discussing this policy with you, along with information about the complaint process.

 This school is licensed under Chapter 28C.10 RCW.
 Inquiries or complaints regarding this private vocational school may be made to the:

 Workforce Training and Educational Coordinating Board 128 – 10th Avenue SW, Olympia, Washington 98504

 Although effort is highly subjective, students not making a genuine effort to complete class assignments with a reasonable degree of work and attention to detail or those who consistently miss class, arrive late, or interfere with the learning opportunities of other students may be asked to withdraw from a class after an interview with the instructor and SVC administrators.
 In this event, the student's tuition will be refunded according to the policies listed in the Refunds and Dropped Classes section.

-Our goal is keep SVC as a place where students are free from unwelcome advances, inappropriate verbal or physical contact, or anything that creates a hostile or offensive environment.
+Our goal is to keep SVC as a place where students are free from unwelcome advances, inappropriate verbal or physical contact, or anything that creates a hostile or offensive environment.
 If another student or faculty member crosses those lines, please let one of SVC's directors know immediately.
 Staff or students who are found to have violated SVC's harassment policy will be dismissed immediately.

 Alcohol and Drug Use